top of page

 Placed the roast on a rack

 This roast can be cooked in either the Convection Roast or Convection Bake mode.
 The important thing is to use a low temperature of 325°.
-You can even drop down to 300° if you have plenty of time.
+You can even drop to 300° if you have plenty of time.
 Before you heat the oven, arrange the racks so you can place the pan with the beef roast in the center of the oven.

-The next thing to consider is timing, if your oven is equipped with a meat probe using the probe will give you the best results.
-Remember to insert the probe at an angle and be sure the tip is in the meat not touching the pan.
+The next thing to consider is timing.
+If your oven is equipped with a meat probe, using the probe will give you the best results.
+Remember to insert the probe at an angle and be sure the tip is in the meat, not touching the pan.

 Will There be Pan Juices?